- Before you start

 Creating a simple project

-On the main menu, choose File→New Project, choose the empty project type, and specify the name MyJSProject:
+- On the main menu, choose File→New Project, choose the Web project type, and specify the project name and location:

 Preparing an example

 First, let’s create a HTML page.
 To do that, with the Project tool window having the focus, press Alt+Insert, choose HTML file on the pop-up menu, and enter the file name numbers: